mpv-player/mpv/DOCS/man/options.rst

     ``--sub`` is an alias for ``--sid``.

     ``--sid=no`` or ``--sub=no`` disables subtitle decoding.
-    (The latter variant does not work with the client API.)

 ``--vid=<ID|auto|no>``
     Select video channel. ``auto`` selects the default, ``no`` disables video.